 A committee structure operates in our school to assist with decision making.
-Committees currently operating are: Student Council, Parents and Citizens' Association, Curriculum, PBL, WPHS, Well-Being and Rotakids. community members, staff and students work on these committees allowing for active participation of interested people.
-It is compulsory for all Yr 5 students wanting to be school leaders from half through the year to the mid- year of the next year to be part of Rotakids.
-It occurs on Thursday first break.
+Committees currently operating are: Student Council, Parents and Citizens' Association, Curriculum, PBL, WPHS, Well- Being and RotaKids.
+Parents/caregivers, community members, staff and students work on these committees allowing for active participation of interested people.